Which sections would you like to include in your PDF download?

 Philip speaks French, German and Italian.

-Philip is a committee member of COMBAR and a member of the Competition Law Association, Bar European Group and Procurement Lawyers’ Association.
+Philip is a member of COMBAR, Competition Law Association, Bar European Group and Procurement Lawyers’ Association.